CP-STA/St-Andrews-Competitive-Programming/Competitions/Competition 52 [17 Jan 2021]/readme.md

 ### Comments

-This problem was well done, with most effectively simulating the problem using BFS/DP:
+This problem was well done, with most effectively simulating the problem using BFS/DP (as with Q2, ``lru_cache`` would work as well and can get full points):

 ```c++
 double left(double val, double d) {